petkaantonov/bluebird/API.md

     //This Promisifies the convenience methods (like `request.get()` and `request.post()`)
     //It appends "Async" to the method names so use, eg:
         //`request.getAsync( {{request-options}} ).then(...)`.
-        //Do not use request(..), it will not return a promise--for more info see PR #607 (https://github.com/petkaantonov/bluebird/pull/607)
+        //Do not use request(..), it will not return a promise
+            //--for more info see PR #607 (https://github.com/petkaantonov/bluebird/pull/607)

 //Option 2: Promisify the request() method Promise.promisify(require("request"));